-- Review and update the Transportation Cabinet Strategic Plan as needed. - Review and update the LRSTP as needed. - Review and update the Public Involvement Plan (PIP) as needed.
-Develop and implement processes as needed to ensure FAST Act compliance. - Coordinate with other transportation modes, land use, environmental, and other resource agencies as needed. - Enhance the statewide transportation planning process by including data collection and analysis, public involvement, and coordination. - Recommend sustainable and fundable projects as part of the prioritization process through performance based planning. - Assist in the development of the KYTC draft recommended highway plan including update of project scoring, prioritization processes and other methods as needed. - Maintain and oversee further development of the CHAF database, a tool used in project prioritization and analysis. - Compile and maintain Prioritization Plans that summarize the methodology and decision-making behind the prioritization process known as SHIFT. - Coordinate with other Divisions, HDOs, and Agencies and incorporate applicable plans as necessary to ensure compliance with FAST Act. - Coordinate with and assist the HDOs as needed during the Prioritization Process. - Coordinate and oversee the ADD Regional Transportation Program.
+- Review and update the Transportation Cabinet Strategic Plan as needed. - Implement recommendations from the 2022-2045 Kentucky LRSTP. - Review and update the Public Involvement Process (23 CFR 450.210) as needed.
+Develop and implement processes as needed to ensure BIL/IIJA compliance. - Coordinate with other transportation modes, Land Management Agencies, environmental, and other resource agencies as needed. - Enhance the statewide transportation planning process by including data collection and analysis, public involvement, and coordination. - Recommend sustainable and fundable projects as part of the prioritization process through performance-based planning. - Assist in the development of the Governor's Recommended Highway Plan including update of project scoring, prioritization processes, and other methods as needed. - Maintain and oversee further development of the Continuous Highway Analysis Framework (CHAF) database, a tool used in project prioritization and analysis. - Compile and maintain Prioritization Plans that summarize the methodology and decision-making behind the prioritization process known as SHIFT. - Coordinate with other Divisions, HDOs, and Agencies and incorporate applicable plans as necessary to ensure compliance with BIL/IIJA. - Coordinate with and assist the HDOs as needed during the Prioritization Process. - Coordinate and oversee the ADD Regional Transportation Program.